-The Fire District's fee structure would ensure that the City would pay its proportional share of costs associated with providing fire protection and emergency medical services, including expenses such as liability, workers compensation, and overhead.
-Additionally, a review of the City's 2010 CAFR concluded that it is anticipated that the City would be able to meet its financial commitments to the
+The Fire District's fee structure ensures that the City would pay its proportional share of costs associated with providing fire protection and emergency medical services, including expenses such as liability, workers compensation, and overhead.

-The Honorable Board of Supervisors 7/19/2011 Page 3

-Fire District.
-Specifically, this study found:

-• The Fire District's rate structure for salary and employee benefits ensures that the City would proportionally share in the worker's compensation costs associated with positions assigned to the City;

-• Transferring City employees would be required to leave retirement contributions on deposit with CalPERS and establish reciprocity with LACERA, limiting the Fire District's retirement benefit costs.
-The employees' LACERA contribution rates would be based on their age upon entering the CalPERS system.
-The Fire District's rate structure for salary and employee benefits includes a component for retirement costs for positions staffing City stations, and therefore the District's costs would be fee offset;

-• The Fire District's overhead rate is based upon actual liability costs incurred by the District over the last five fiscal years.
-The proposed annual fee for the City would include a proportional amount of liability costs based upon City staffing costs; and

-• The Los Angeles County's Office of the Auditor-Controller (Auditor-Controller) has assisted the District's review of the City's CAFR for both 2009 and 2010.
-Based on the guidelines developed by the Government Finance Officers Association (GFOA) for evaluating a city's adequate level of fund balance necessary to mitigate current and future risks, the City met the GFOA's criteria for determining solvency in both years.
+Specifically, this study found: ☐ The Fire District's rate structure for salary and employee benefits ensures the City would proportionally share in the worker's compensation costs associated with positions assigned to the City. □ Transferring City employees would be required to leave retirement contributions on deposit with CalPERS and establish reciprocity with LACERA, limiting the Fire District's retirement benefit costs.
+The transferring employees' LACERA contribution rates would be based on their age upon entering the CalPERS system.
+The Fire District's rate structure for salary and employee benefits includes a component for retirement costs for positions staffing City stations, and therefore the Fire District costs would be fee offset. ☐ The Fire District's overhead rate includes actual liability costs incurred by the Fire District over the last five fiscal years.
+The proposed annual fee for the City would include a proportional amount of liability costs based upon City staffing costs. □ Based on the guidelines developed by the Government Finance Officers Association (GFOA) for evaluating a city's adequate level of fund balance necessary to mitigate current and future risks as recommended by the Auditor-Controller, at the end of Fiscal Year 2011, the City's reserves were at 98.6% of the desired level.
+When measured at the end of Fiscal Year 2012, the reserves slipped to 57.6% of the County's desired level.
+During the recent economic downturn, and similar to many other governmental agencies, the City has used one-time funds to maintain service levels.
+With the economy now trending favorably, the City has the potential to improve its reserves to again approximate the desired levels. ☐ The Fire District will continue to monitor the City's financial condition to ensure the City's ability to demonstrate its financial capacity to become a contracting partner of the Fire District. □ Contracting with the Fire District could produce significant savings for the City, thereby providing a potential long-term solution for reducing city general fund expenditures.

-• The Auditor-Controller has also reviewed the costs used to estimate the Operations and Fire Prevention staffing costs as well as the calculation of the Workers' Compensation and Liability costs and determined that the appropriate costs were used in calculating these amounts.